moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/_1_dl-js.md

+# DL and JS

-# Chapter 1.
+## Chapter 1.
 Deep learning and JavaScript

 - What **deep learning** is and how it is related to artificial intelligence (AI) and machine learning
 - **What makes deep learning stand out** among various machine-learning techniques, and the factors that led to the current “deep-learning revolution”